‘Revolutionizing a culture’: How critical race theory grew from law school thesis to K-12 trend

 Central to the theory is the idea that U.S. laws and institutions are inherently racist and that more than a century after the end of slavery and decades after the advances of the civil rights movement, White people still oppress Black people and other people of color through systemic racism.

 This school of thought that is spreading rapidly through America’s classrooms, workplaces and government offices first took root in the 1970s.
-It grew out of another field called critical legal theory, according to the American Bar Association.
+It grew out of another field called critical legal theory, according to American Bar Association.

 Critical legal theory broke with the belief that law is pure.
-It argued instead that law is influenced by societal biases such as race and class.
+It argued instead that law is influenced by societal biases like race and class.

 In general, critical race theory’s adherents define racism more broadly than the traditional view that racism is perpetrated by individuals.
 Racism, they say, is ingrained in American democracy.

-In other words, while an individual White person may think he is not racist, he or she is part of and benefit from a racist system.
+In other words, while an individual White person may think they are not racist, they are part of and benefit from a racist system.

-Pioneers of critical race theory include the late Derrick Bell, who taught at Harvard University.
+Pioneers of critical race theory include the late Derrick Bell, who taught at Havard University.

 Bell ranks as the recognized godfather of the CRT movement, according to a paper on the theory by the conservative Heritage Foundation.